 (Out Of Office) (Object Oriented Ontology)

-The (OOO) Project is a series of lectures by contemporary philosophy researchers, selected by Gloria Maria Gallery, that aim to provide a thorough introduction to questioning objects, ontology, human, post-human, post-capitalism and art.
+The (OOO) Project is a series of lectures by contemporary philosophers, researchers and intellectuals, selected by Gloria Maria Gallery, that aim to provide a thorough introduction to questioning objects, ontology, human, post-human, post-capitalism and art.